Free Initial Assessment

 What is a Special Guardianship Order (SGO)?

-The child will live with that person – their ‘special guardian’ – permanently.
+Special Guardianship Orders are permanent, meaning that the child will live with that person – their ‘special guardian’ – permanently.

-Why apply for a SGO
+Why apply for a Special Guardianship Order?

 A SGO has several benefits: